More Quick Team-Building Activities for Busy Managers

 Use this when...

-- You don't have time for long introductions or icebreakers.
+- You don't have prep time and/or materials for anything more elaborate.

 Materials you'll need...